 Fly American Airlines

-You can earn miles by flying American, American Express, or a Oneworld alliance partner.
+You can earn miles by flying American or a oneworld alliance partner.
 These partners include British Airways, Qantas, Alaska Airlines, Hawaiian Airlines, and others.

 Get an American Airlines Credit Card